jayengracio/Excelsior/README.md

  - Moved to Maven for dependency management and other useful features (simplified jar making process).
  - Decided against adding a dark theme as not only was it a sizable undertaking but it didn’t seem to be appealing aesthetically (taking into consideration the text bubbles).

+### Testing
+ - Completed tests using a combination of standard output testing and unit testing.
+ - Tested most of our application manually using standard output testing.
+ - Tested some backend classes using unit testing.

 ## Special Thanks

  - To our mental stability for staying strong